lewisfish/PawlikMorph-LSST/README.md

  - -d, create diagnostic figures for each galaxy

  Example

  This will read images from images.csv, generate a folder
-    sample/output where pixelmaps of the object, clean images, segmentation maps and calculated parameters are stored.
+    sample/output where pixelmaps of the object, clean images, segmentation maps and calculated parameters are stored:
   - imganalysis.py --file images.csv -fo sample -Aall -cas -sci -spm

-An example using parallel processing with 8 cores
+An example using parallel processing with 8 cores:
   - python imganalysis.py --file images.csv -fo sample -Aall -sersic -sci -spm -par parsl -n 8 -cas

 ## Installation